Are you sure you want to log out?

 Shockwave therapy can also be used to break up big gallstones so that they can pass easily.
 Certain chemicals injected into the gallbladder can also dissolve gallstones.

-Here are some ways to prevent gallstones and gallbladder disease:
+Here are some ways to prevent gallstones and chronic gallbladder disease:

 Despite being able to survive without a gallbladder, it is always a good idea to take care of your body.
 Chronic gallbladder disease can be very painful, and can even lead to more serious illness if left untreated.